 Then they made the account opening process the most simple it could possibly be.
-Instead of having to get a notarised copy of your passport and post in bank statements, Plus500 clients could open an account online and start trading with real money in about 5 minutes.
+Instead of having to get a notarised copy of your passport and post in bank statements, Plus500 clients could open an account online and start trading with real money relatively quickly (in less than a few minutes for a demo account).
 For other brokers, it was still taking a week.
 They could do it because normally new clients have to provide ID when opening an account to prevent money laundering.
 Because the rules at the time were generally geared towards withdrawals, not deposits, you didn’t have to provide ID until you wanted to take money out.
 Plus500 eventually got ticked off for it and had to start front-loading ID checks.
 But it completely turned the industry on its head making it very simple for anyone to open a trading account.
 Cough cough the mega marketing machine that is eToro.

 Soon after that, all the other trading platforms tried to catch up but legacy technology still makes them a lot slower than Plus500 to this day.

 But, whilst Plus500 have disrupted the CFD industry, it’s not necessarily for the good.
 Trading is a high risk, most people lose money.
 Just because you can do something, should you?

 I know that things that are bad for you are often enjoyable, this isn’t a debate about whether or not CFDs are good or bad.
 I have been in the CFD industry for 20 years and I think they are good, but then I have always dealt with professional clients, hedge funds, and traders who understand the risk.
 CFDs can be used to hedge portfolios, increase diversification, build a stake in a company without declaring it, making money when the markets fall by shorting stocks.